TigerClips1/Origins-Pony/README.md

 - Reason  why we need this becuse minecraft run java 17 and for 1.21 it runs java 21 that why we need it.
 - For  Windows and Linux and Mac.
 -  Then you need to install [Intellij IDEA Community edition](https://www.jetbrains.com/idea/download/other.html).
-- Then watch a video onb how to setup this IDE to you can make your own minecraft plugin.
+- Then watch a video on how to set up this IDE to you can make your own minecraft plugin.

 ## Compiling start
 1. `git clone https://github.com/TigerClips1/Origins-Pony or download a zip`